-- A. The governing body of the Commission shall appoint and maintain advisory committees as deemed appropriate to effectively carry out the regional comprehensive urban transportation planning process under this Agreement.
-WisDOT and the Transit Operators shall be represented on such advisory committees.
-The Commission shall request that the chief elected official for each Transit Operator appoint an advisory committee to guide the preparation of the Transit Development Plan for the Transit Operator. - B. The Commission may enter into such institutional arrangements, service contracts or agency Agreements as it deems necessary to carry out the scope of work under this Agreement with the understanding that the Commission shall remain accountable for completion of planning products in accordance with the Planning Work Program.
-All such contracts, subcontracts, Agreements or other written understandings for services shall conform to the appropriate provisions of 49 CFR 18 (common rule) as supplemented by 23 CFR 420.119 issued by the Federal Highway Administration (FHWA); Federal Transit Administration (FTA) Circular 42201.E and any changes or revisions thereto; and other applicable guidance the FTA, FHWA or USDOT may issue. - C. When consultants are to be employed in accomplishing work under this Agreement, all parties providing funding or technical support for such work shall have the right to review and advise on basic study methods and procedures and upon request, to review and approve contracts and subcontracts.
+- A. The governing body of the Commission shall appoint and maintain advisory committees as deemed appropriate to effectively carry out the comprehensive metropolitan transportation planning process under this Agreement.
+WisDOT and the Transit Operators shall be represented on such advisory committees. - B. The Commission may enter into such institutional arrangements, service contracts, or agency agreements as it deems necessary to carry out the scope of work under this Agreement with the understanding that the Commission shall remain accountable for completion of planning products in accordance with the Overall Work Program.
+All such contracts, subcontracts, agreements or other written understandings for services shall conform to the appropriate provisions of 2 CFR 200 as supplemented by 23 CFR 420.119 issued by the Federal Highway Administration (FHWA); Federal Transit Administration (FTA) Circular 4220.1F and any changes or revisions thereto; and other applicable guidance the FTA, FHWA, or USDOT may issue.

+- C. When consultants are to be employed in accomplishing work under this Agreement, all parties providing funding or technical support for such work shall have the right to review and advise on basic study methods and procedures and-to review and approve subcontracts. - D. Nothing in this Contract shall be deemed as a waiver of WisDOT's nor the State's sovereign immunity consistent with Wisconsin State law.